AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

   - Attribute Inference for known members:\
     For this type of attack, some information of a record belonging to a person is known and consists of finding out the rest of items of the record.
 Some information belonging to some people, e.g. famous, can be publicly available.
   - Model Inversion:\
     The goal is to recover a subset or group of records that have something in common (belong a specific sub-class), that is disclosing records belonging to several people at a time.
-For example, all the people who suffer from a specific rare disease used in the training data.
+For example, all the people who suffer from a distinct rare disease used in the training data.
   ### NEED TO THINK IF EXPAND RISKS INCLUDED
   - *Property Inference:*\
     *Ability to extract properties about the training data that not directly included in the ML model, and that the model unintentionally learned.
 For example, a NN performing gender classification but can be used to find out people who wears glasses.*